-Following are quick outlines of how to setup Jamf Pro Policies for specific tasks.
+Following are quick outlines of how to setup Jamf Pro Policies and Profiles for specific tasks.
 These should be used as a guideline only!
 As always TEST policies on a small group of devices before deploying them to an entire Group or Site.

-Basic Endpoint Protection Standard
+Endpoint Protection Standard

-Other Interesting Software
+Other Interesting Software and Tips

 Use a Jamf Policy to install DetectX as a supplement to Apple’s XProtect.

 Two policies are needed to ensure proper install and scanning.

 Full documentation is on the DetectX Setup for Jamf Pro page.

 Create a Jamf Pro policy to install the latest version of Spirion Identity Finder available from the Jamf Pro packages distribution.
 This should be triggered as desired but only run once per computer as in Figure 1.

 Use a Apple Configuration Profile in Jamf Pro to ensure that the Login Window option has setting for: